kown7/rmtoo/docs/workflow.md

 On an embedded project some years ago that we inherited from previous collaborators, there was at least an Excel sheet with various requirements listed.
+The origins of this file was shrouded in mystery, but probably from some web-based ALM tool that definitely didn't ship with the code.

 All changes made by the various stakeholders were in different files.
 Merging those changes were tedious manual work with no clear traceability of who proposed which changes and no automated way to ensure there were no conflicting changes.
 [Here a workflow is proposed that ensures clear authorship, fails to